Dynamic stretching definition

 Conclusions about dynamic stretching

-So far, there is no right or wrong way to do dynamic stretching, and the large body of evidence suggests that there are moderate to little benefits to using this method to improve athletic performance or range of motion.
-Like treatment for pain and reduce disability, it is likely that everyone would have different adaptations and responses to dynamic stretching or any kind of intervention because of our individual differences, such as anatomical and movement variability.
+So far, there’s no right or wrong way to do dynamic stretching, and the large body of evidence suggests that there are moderate to little benefits to using this method to improve athletic performance or flexibility.
+Like treatment for pain, it’s likely that everyone would have different adaptations and responses to dynamic stretching because of our personal differences, such as anatomical and movement variability.